 Abstract.
 A key element of plate tectonics on Earth is that the lithosphere is subducting into the mantle.
 Subduction results from forces that bend and pull the lithosphere into the interior of the Earth.
-Once subducted, lithospheric slabs are further modified by dynamic forces in the mantle and their sinking is inhibited by the increase in viscosity of the lower mantle.
+Once subducted, lithospheric slabs are further modified by dynamic forces in the mantle, and their sinking is inhibited by the increase in viscosity of the lower mantle.
 These forces are resisted by the material strength of the lithosphere.
-Using geodynamic models we investigate several subduction models wherein we control material strength by setting a maximum viscosity for the surface plates and the subducted slabs independently.
-We find that the models which produce results most analogous to observations of subduction on Earth are characterized by a dichotomy of lithosphere strengths.
-These models have strong lithospheric plates at the surface which promotes Earth-like single-sided subduction.
-At the same time these models have weakened lithospheric subducted slabs which pile, bend or lie flat at the top of the lower mantle reproducing the spectrum of slab morphologies observed on Earth.
+Using geodynamic models, we investigate several subduction models, wherein we control material strength by setting a maximum viscosity for the surface plates and the subducted slabs independently.
+We find that models characterized by a dichotomy of lithosphere strengths produce a spectrum of results that are comparable to interpretations of observations of subduction on Earth.
+These models have strong lithospheric plates at the surface, which promotes Earth-like single-sided subduction.
+At the same time, these models have weakened lithospheric subducted slabs which can more easily bend to either lie flat or fold into a slab pile atop the lower mantle, reproducing the spectrum of slab morphologies that have been interpreted from images of seismic tomography.

-10 1 Introduction
+1 Introduction

 A key element of plate tectonics is the recycling of lithospheric plates into the mantle.
 Colder and more dense slabs, already having been subducted, generate the driving force that pulls and bends tectonic plates below the surface.
-Coupling of tectonic plates at the surface, shear stress on the subducted plate, induction of mantle flow around the subducting plate, the contact of slabs with upper mantle/lower mantle boundary and material strength of plates generate resisting forces which resist bending inhibit subduction.
+Coupling of tectonic plates at the surface, shear stress on the subducted plate, induction of mantle flow around the subducting plate, the contact of slabs with upper mantle/lower mantle boundary, and the material strength of plates generate resisting forces which resist bending inhibit subduction.
 The particular form and speed of subduction is controlled by the balance of the opposing forces (Jarrard, 1986; Royden and Husson, 2009; Petersen et al., 2015).

-On Earth this process is asymmetric, occurring at convergent boundaries where one of the two plates is subducted while the other plate, the overriding plate, remains at the surface.
-The mechanical strength of lithospheric material needs to be sufficiently strong so that the overriding plate can resist bending while weak enough so that the subducting plate can bend and subduct.
+On Earth this process is asymmetric, occurring at convergent boundaries where one of the two plates is subducted, while the other plate, the overriding plate, remains at the surface.
+The mechanical strength of lithospheric material needs to be sufficiently strong so that the overriding plate can resist bending while being weak enough so that the subducting plate can bend and subduct.

 Subducted slabs moving through the mantle and encountering the higher viscosity lower mantle experience forces that deform the slab.
-These forces are transmitted to the surface, the slab acting as a stress guide, affecting the state of stress at the trench and the coupling of subducting and overriding plate (Clark et al., 2008).
+These forces are transmitted to the surface, the slab acting as a stress guide, affecting the state of stress at the trench and the coupling of subducting and overriding plates (Clark et al., 2008).

-Models produce a diverse set of mantle convection styles (Solomatov and Moresi, 1997; Crameri et al., 2012b; Gerya et al., 2008; O'Neill, 2012; Lenardic and Crowley, 2012; O'Rourke and Korenaga, 2012), including stagnant lid, 2-sided downwellings, and 1-sided subduction.
-Our geodynamic models use the rheological laws of visco-plastic, temperature-dependent material to provide a laboratory for examining subduction systems.
-By introducing a temperature and depth dependency on the maximum viscosity allowable we are able to investigate subduction where the cold material of subducted slab is weaker than the surface plate.
+Models produce a diverse set of mantle convection styles (Solomatov and Moresi, 1997; Crameri et al., 2012b; Gerya et al., 2008; O'Neill, 2012; Lenardic and Crowley, 2012; O'Rourke and Korenaga, 2012), including stagnant lid, twosided downwellings, and one-sided subduction.
+Our geodynamic models use the rheological laws of viscoplastic, temperature-dependent material to provide a laboratory for examining subduction systems.
+By introducing a temperature and depth dependency on the maximum viscosity allowable, we are able to investigate subduction where the cold material of subducted slab is weaker than the surface plate.
 We can address questions regarding the resistance of surface plates to bending and the morphology of subducted slabs in the upper mantle.
-Our models allow for contrasting viscosity at depth enabling us to look at how the presence or absence of a higher viscosity lower mantle affects the system.
+Our models allow for contrasting viscosity at depth, enabling us to look at how the presence or absence of a higher viscosity lower mantle affects the system.